What You Will Learn in This Article

 - When in the shower, first get your body soapy and slippery.
 Or, use our Happy Sisters Cream on clean skin in the morning or at night – not in the shower.

 - First, decide which breast to start with.
 You’ll massage with your opposite-side hand.

 - Next, use an open hand to sweep in the direction of the lymphatic flow (see arrow directions in the picture below).

 - Sweep from nipple toward 12:00, 2:00, 4:00, 6:00, 8:00, and 10:00, two times per breast.

 - Go slowly and gently deep, about three to five seconds per sweep.

 - Visualize the breast as being made of a sponge containing thick honey.
 Slow, deep sweeps make the honey flow out.

 - Visualize your breast being nourished, cleansed, and healed.

-Learn more by watching this video with Gaye Walden, a wonderful breast health specialist.
-In the video, you’ll learn how to massage your breasts to activate your lymphatic system.
+In the below video, you’ll learn how to massage your breasts to activate your lymphatic system.
 It’s very easy, and you can even do it while you’re in the shower.